 If your pup is acting out of the ordinary or refusing to eat his usual ration of food for more than two to three days, take him to the vet for a full check-up.

 The vet will check his teeth, digestion, and overall health to determine why he’s not eating his kibble.
-From there, your vet will give recommendations on how to feed your dog, from switching to a more appropriate diet to providing medication.
+From there, your vet will recommend how to feed your dog, from switching to a more appropriate diet to providing medication.

 Break Bad Habits

-Check Out This Video For More Tips On How To Get Your Dog To Eat Kibble…
+Check Out This Video For More Tips On getting your Dog To Eat Kibble…

 Add Meal Enhancements

 As mentioned earlier, some dogs don’t like the taste or texture of dry food.
-Others are fine with kibble but get bored of eating the same thing over and over again.
+Others are fine with kibble but get bored of eating the same thing repeatedly.
 There are several solutions to this predicament.

 Firstly, you can try mixing wet food with dry food to make it more palatable.
 You can even mix dog food brands.
 Just remember to scale back the amount of dry food to prevent overfeeding.

-If you don’t have wet dog food, you can instead add some tasty enhancements to your dog’s kibbles.
+If you don’t have wet dog food, you can add tasty enhancements to your dog’s kibbles.
 Examples include:

 Ensure you’re not feeding your pup toxic fruits and veggies like onions, garlic, and grapes.
 Do thorough research before adding anything to your dog’s food.